310mc/https-310mc.github.io-tl/source/_posts/sub_story/crimsons_pure_heart.md

 ## Translation Notes

 [^1]: Referring to <a href="/tough_guy/" target="_blank">Tough Guy</a>.
+[^2]: Yuruchara; <em>yuru</em> meaning “loose,” “soft,” “laid-back,” + the word “character”. <em>Yuruchara</em> are a type of mascot characters, with their defining feature being that they have very peculiar designs, ranging from bizarre-cute to adorkable.
+They’re well-known for being used all across Japan for PR purposes for companies, prefectures, etc… For more information read more <a href="https://en.wikipedia.org/wiki/yuruchara" target="_blank">here</a>.
-[^2]: You can see how Carrotian looks on Kuro’s bloomed card (see the card images at the top of this page).
+[^3]: You can see how Carrotian looks on Kuro’s bloomed card (see the card images at the top of this page).